MathGaron/pyvicon/README.md

 # pyvicon
-This is a minimal python3 wrapper over Vicon Datastream SDK.
+Minimal python 3 wrapper over Vicon Datastream SDK.
 It keeps the SDK structure and naming convention as much as possible.

 ### Tested with OS :